slobentanzer/snakemake-workshop/docs/source/tutorial/setup.rst

     Downloading and installing remote packages.
     Environment for /Users/user/Documents/Projects/snk-tutorial/workflow/rules/../envs/scanpy.yaml created (location: .snakemake/conda/d6540f768478c6b08ce2736c834601d8_)

-The installation should work flawlessly and stored in the working directory, with a hash as name.
+The installation should work flawlessly and the environment will be stored inside the ``.snakemake/`` folder located in the working directory, with a hash as name.
 Any changes in the dependency file will trigger a new installation.

 Download data
 -------------